heyodai/cs5530-project/README.md

 The training dataset is a collection of news articles from 3 separate datasets (XSum, CNN/Daily Mail, Multi-News).
 The dataset contains 870,521 articles, each of which has a text content and a summary.
 The text content is the full article, and the summary is a short version of the article that summarizes the main points.

 The dataset is available [on Kaggle](https://www.kaggle.com/datasets/sbhatti/news-summarization) and is licensed under a [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) license.
 The dataset is also available on the [Hugging Face Datasets](https://huggingface.co/datasets/cnn_dailymail) library.

+We do not include the dataset in this repository because it is too large.
+However, you can download the dataset from the links above and place it in the `data` directory.

 ## Training Process/Roadmap